 - Stay hydrated to prevent muscle cramps and injuries: Make it a point to keep on drinking water every 10-15 mins to keep up with the fluids lost while sweating.
 You can also add electrolytes, coconut water or sweet lime water, if you’re planning for a half marathon or more.

 Preventing muscle loss is definitely avoidable by following correct training and a good diet!
 We hope this article helps you.
 Do leave your thoughts in the comments below!
-For more on muscles and fitness, check out Healthy Reads or tune in to LIVE classes by our experts on GOQii Play.
+For more on muscles and fitness, check out Healthy Reads or book a live, interactive, online session, conducted by certified experts on GOQii PRO through the GOQii App.